Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: PROPOSED APPROACH

 \subsection{Task-Grouped LoRA (TGLoRA)}

-To implement the progressive task-specific architecture, we create a LoRA-based layer \citep{hu2022lora} -- \textit{Task-Grouped LoRA} or \textit{TGLoRA}.
+To implement the progressive task-specific architecture, we create a LoRA-based \citep{hu2022lora} layer: Task-Grouped LoRA (TGLoRA).
 It consists of multiple low-rank modules, one for each task group.
-It takes as many inputs as the number of task groups and produces those many outputs.
+It takes as many inputs as the number of task groups and produces the same number of outputs.
 Let $W \in \mathbb{R}^{d \times k}$ represent a pre-trained weight matrix and $A_\pi \in \mathbb{R}^{r_\pi \times k}$ and $B_\pi \in \mathbb{R}^{d \times r_\pi}$ represent low-rank matrices with rank $r_\pi$ for task group $\pi$.
 The input corresponding to task group $\pi$, $x_\pi \in \mathbb{R}^k$, is processed as

 where $\gamma_{r, \pi} = \frac{\alpha_\pi}{r_\pi}$ represents the scaling factor defined in \citet{hu2022lora}.
 Figure~\ref{fig:tglora_layer} shows this layer for two task groups.
 Note that a TGLoRA layer with one task group reduces to a LoRA layer.
-Figure~\ref{fig:swin_tglora} illustrates the augmentation of the Swin Transformer with these layers.